ab12a/Ecommerce-batch-pipeline/README.md

 # Project Overview

-The objective of this project is to build a reproducible batch data processing system capable of processing large scale e-commerce event data.
+The objective of this project is to build a reproducible batch data processing system capable of processing large-scale e-commerce event data.

 The pipeline performs the following tasks:

 - Ingests raw e-commerce event data
 - Cleans and preprocesses the dataset using Apache Spark
+- Stores cleaned data in Parquet format
 - Streams processed events through Apache Kafka
 - Stores processed records in PostgreSQL
 - Performs batch aggregations using Spark